Khovanov complexes of rational tangles: Khovanov complexes of rational tangles

-\begin{example} We can compute $\Kb{0,2,2,1}$ from $\Kb{0,2,2}$ and $\Kb{1}$ by placing the complexes in the planar arc diagram corresponding to the product of two tangles, illustrated below.
-The tangles $\la 0,2,2 \ra$ and $\la 0,2,2,1 \ra$ are depicted in Figure~\ref{fig-btwist}.

-Computing $D(\Kb{0,2,2},\Kb{1})$ is annoying if we write $\Kb{0,2,2}$ in the traditional way (as in Figure~\ref{fig-bulky} above), since this introduces vectors and matrices into the complex.
-Obviously this poses no theoretical barrier, but it will be easier for illustrative purposes if we can depict the complexes in the simplest way possible.
-By treating the string presentation of $\Kb{0,2,2}$ as we would a normal complex, we construct $D(\Kb{0,2,2},\Kb{1})$ below.

-One might at first be concerned by the presence of the backwards arrows and question whether we can still treat this as we would a normal complex.
-We can, since the diagram is simply an unwound form of the bulky complex that we would have otherwise obtained by using the traditional presentation of the complex.

-As such, we can deloop and apply Gaussian elimination to our complex as we did in the previous section.
-(Though we need to be slightly more careful since subobjects may now have more than one arrow entering or leaving them.)

-Both of the highlighted areas of the complex simplify.
-The left area simplifies after applying the square isomorphism, while the right area simplifies in the same way as when we worked with integer tangles in the last section.
-The result is Figure~\ref{fig-simplified_0221} below.

-We began with a zig-zag complex that was the Khovanov complex of a rational tangle, and after adding a crossing to the tangle, the Khovanov complex simplified down until it was a zig-zag complex too.
-The overall change in the complex is illustrated in Figure~\ref{fig-btwist}. \end{example}

-We will see in the next subsection that the previous example is representative for rational tangles as a whole: that is, the Khovanov complex associated to a rational tangle is a zig-zag complex.
-Before we do this though, let us prove the square isomorphism is actually an isomorphism. \\ \\ \emph{Proof of Proposition~\ref{prop-square_iso}:} The isomorphism and its inverse are in Figure~\ref{fig-square_iso} below.

-(The other terms in the complex are taken to each other via identity maps.)
-We need to check three things. \begin{enumerate} \item The bottom layer is actually a chain complex. \item The collection of maps constitutes a chain map. \item The chain maps are inverses of one another. \end{enumerate}
+\begin{proof} To actually check this is an isomorphism, we need to verify three points. \begin{enumerate} \item The top and bottom layers are actually chain complexes. \item The collection of maps constitutes a chain map. \item The chain maps are inverses of one another. \end{enumerate}

-The first is easy -- we just need to check that all the squares in the bottom layer anticommute.
-Only one of the squares is different from the top layer, so we need only check that $d \circ (\pm s) = -(\mp s) \circ 0 = 0$.
+The first is easy -- as we see in an example shortly, the top layer forms part of an actual Khovanov complex, so we only need to check that the squares in the bottom layer anticommute.
+Only one of the squares in this is different from the top layer, so we need only check that $d \circ (\pm s) = -(\mp s) \circ 0 = 0$.
 This is true since the saddle in $d \circ \pm s$ connects both sheets in each of the cobordisms constituting $d$; the components then cancel.

-The second point amounts to showing that the diagram in Figure~\ref{fig-square_iso-ugly} commutes.
+The second point amounts to showing that several compositions commute (Figure~\ref{fig-square_iso-ugly}).
+This involves a few calculations, but is not difficult.

-(The other direction is similar.)
-This is easy and left as an exercise to the reader.
 (Hint: apply neck-cutting.)